Ralph C. Brashier

 Property, Decedents' Estates, and Elder Law.

-Author of articles on decedents' estates or elder law in various law journals including Boston University Law Review, Case Western Reserve Law Review, Louisiana Law Review, South Carolina Law Review, Southern Methodist Law Review, Temple Law Review, and Utah Law Review; member, Tennessee Uniform Probate Code Commission (1995-1997); former contributing editor to bi-monthly column, "Keeping Current," in Probate & Property (ABA).
+Author of articles on decedents' estates or elder law in various law journals including Boston University Law Review, Case Western Reserve Law Review, Iowa Law Review, Louisiana Law Review, South Carolina Law Review, Southern Methodist Law Review, Temple Law Review, and Utah Law Review; member, Tennessee Uniform Probate Code Commission (1995-1997); former contributing editor to bi-monthly column, "Keeping Current," in Probate & Property (ABA).